mierzwid/gap-workshop/exercise-03-instance-setup/README.md

 # Exercise 3: AEM instance setup using [Instance Plugin](https://github.com/Cognifide/gradle-aem-plugin#instance-plugin)

-Instance setup can be repeatable task.
-As most of repeatable tasks, it may be good to automate it.
+Instance setup can be a repeatable task.
+Like most of such tasks, it may be good to automate it.

-GAP calls itself "Swiss army knife for AEM related automation."
-In case of instance setup, it is more like a doctor with AEM specialization (aemologist).
+GAP calls itself a "Swiss army knife for AEM related automation."
+In the case of instance setup, it is more like a doctor with AEM specialization (aemologist).
 GAP knows how to diagnose AEM state, what AEM can handle and when.
-It is patient when it is needed and demanding when it is possible to ensure best performance.
+It is patient when it is needed and demanding when it is possible to ensure the best performance.

 ## Configuring file transfer

-As of AEM instance files need to be protected by auth, we need to specify credentials according to instance file URLs.
+As of AEM instance, files need to be protected by auth, we need to specify credentials according to instance file URLs.

 To configure same credentials for protocols SMB, SFTP and HTTP with basic auth, append snippet below to *build.gradle.kts*: